informalsystems/hermes/guide/src/relay_client.md

 }
 ```

 > Note: Please note the `client_id` value returned.
-You will need that for other commands
+You will need that for other commands.

 You can also execute a __query__ to view the client state on destination chain `ibc-0` and also specifying the `client_id` value `07-tendermint-0`: